AriFordsham/GHCWiki/platforms.md

 We'd like to promote as many
-Tier 2 platforms as possible to Tier 1; the criterion is that there's an active community supporter (or supporters) who is willing to take responsibility for the platform and work with us during the release process.
+Tier 2 platforms as possible to Tier 1, as soon as they meet the Tier 1 criteria.

 <table><tr><th>**Architecture**</th>
 <th>**OS**</th>